Scott-Foster/RosettaCOTS/README.md

   into this calibration (not enough COTS seen in the field trip).
 - SALAD: performed by a JCU team, developers and experts in the method.
   Measures number of COTS seen and the number of Scars seen (that weren’t associated with a COTS).
-Effort is measured as both time and distance, and distance can be multiplied by 10m to give a rough swept area.
+Whilst a number of different effort metrics are available, we use swept area (unit of metres-squared).
 - eDNA (concentration): performed by an AIMS team, developers and experts in the method.
 This measure is the concentration (quantitative measure) from the PCR assay.
 We note that there is a hierarchy to this